Operation Bolo: Olds flight

 The first attack came as the second flight of F-4s was also entering the area.
 Olds' flight immediately dropped fuel tanks and lit afterburners to engage three MiGs that, although apparently emerging at random, actually had been directed to have the first appear at the flight's "six" (rear) and the next two moments later at its "ten" (left front), presenting one MiG with a tail-shooting solution and tactical surprise.
 All three flights that engaged MiGs later reported encountering this tactic.

-Olds 02, flown by mission planner Ralph Wetterhahn, scored the first kill by shooting the MiG with an AIM-7 Sparrow as Olds 01, flown by Col. Olds, fired three missiles that failed either to launch or guide.
+Olds 02, flown by mission planner Ralph Wetterhahn, scored the first kill by shooting the MiG with an AIM-7 Sparrow as Olds 01, flown by Olds, fired three missiles that failed either to launch or guide.
 Olds stated:

-The vertical maneuver, known as a "vector roll," positioned his Phantom above the tighter-turning MiG-21, then when it completed its turn, Olds dropped in behind it and fired two AIM-9 Sidewinder missiles.
+The vertical maneuver, known as a "vector roll," positioned his Phantom above the tighter-turning MiG-21, then when it completed its turn, Olds dropped in behind it and fired two AIM-9s.
 One struck the MiG's right wing and tore it off.
 The MiG went into a spiral and disappeared into the clouds below, the second kill of the battle.
-At nearly the same time, Olds 04, flown by Capt.
-Walter S. Radeker III, spotted a MiG tracking his element lead and maneuvered to engage it.
+At nearly the same time, Olds 04, flown by Captain Walter S. Radeker III, spotted a MiG tracking his element lead and maneuvered to engage it.
 Radeker was unable to get a consistently good tone (which would indicate missile lock), but launched.
 His Sidewinder guided perfectly, however, and struck the MiG just in front of its tail, sending it into a spin.
 Olds flight had destroyed three MiG-21s without suffering a loss and at its fuel consumption limits left the area.